 The specific hardware will depend on the installation.
-Consult a qualified engineer to determine a suitable anchoring method and to verify that the structure can safely bear at least 10 times the fixture's weight.
+Consult a qualified engineer to determine a suitable anchoring method and to verify that the structure can safely bear the fixture's weight.
 In general, use high quality corrosion resistant fasteners such as zinc-plated steel, grade 8.8 or better, together with either self-locking nuts or nuts and lock-washers.